intercaetera/golden/README.md

 - To load a tournament, click the `Load tournament` button and find a previously saved `*.cjson` file.

-- To save your tournament at any moment later, click the Save button in the top left. **Remember that all saves to the cut are read-only for the time being, you will not be able to modify anything in the top cut after loading a tournament file with it saved.**
+- To save your tournament at any moment later, click the Save button in the top left. **Remember that progression cut is not saved.**

 - To add a player to the tournament, click the `Add player` button at the top and fill out the form. `Name` is mandatory. `Superbye` is a common name for the first-round bye awarded for winning a lower-tier tournament.